 As a world leader and revolutionary, Nelson Mandela had the ability to influence, inspire and lead people through his use of impactful words and his actions, making him one of the most inspirational leaders of all time.
 But in a modern world full of data, information and influencers, how does one engage strategic leadership and up their game to become a more motivational, more impactful and more inspiring leader?

 Some leaders take pride in their ability to motivate and wow a crowd, while others have all the technical know-how it takes to succeed in their industry, but lack the ability to truly motivate and inspire a team without it feeling contrived and forced.

 Whether it’s anxiety and nervousness about speaking in front of people, or just a lack of experience in doing so, there are tips and tricks that can be easily implemented to make an impact when speaking to team members, clients, board members or large audiences.

-In this video, I break down two easy-to-implement adjustments any leader can make that will help hone their strategic leaderships skills and make them a more inspirational speaker.
+In this article, I break down two easy-to-implement adjustments any leader can make that will help hone their strategic leaderships skills and make them a more inspirational speaker.

 Turn on your inner ‘Motivational Speaker’ self

 This might come easy to some, but others struggle to come across as enthusiastic because it’s just not who they are as a person or leader.
 I’m a self confessed introvert, so believe me, this isn’t something that has come naturally to me either.

 Looking enthusiastic is a skill that can be learned and there are some techniques that can be taught to help create a sense of energy and passion around how you communicate.